trojannemo/Nautilus/README.md

 This repository contains source code only.

-Required runtime binaries are available under Releases.
+Required runtime binaries are distributed under Releases.

 See BUILDING.md for compile instructions.